s277945/PULSeBS_12/retrospective/sprint 1.md

     - Better work assignment for the various project parts

 - Which ones you were not able to achieve?
 Why?
+	- We managed to arrange code documentation, but it still need improvements for the next sprint

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
      - Distribution of the working hours per week
      - Communication issues in team

 - One thing you are proud of as a Team!!
+    - We managed to complete all planned stories with a mostly clean code